freesewing/freesewing/markdown/dev/tutorials/getting-started-linux/dev-setup/en.md

 #### Clone the forked repository

-Now that you have your very own fork, time to clone it locally.
+Now that you have your very own fork, it's time to clone it locally.

 ```bash
 git clone <url to your fork>